 3// But the actual API expects:

-The fix is the same schema validation we saw above, plus a tool allowlist.
-Before executing any tool call, check that the requested tool name exists in the registered tool set.
-If it doesn't, return a clear error: Tool 'search_database' is not available.
-Available tools: query_db, get_eta, suggest_alternative.
+Use the same schema validation from above, plus a tool allowlist.
+Before executing any tool call, check whether the requested tool name exists in the registered tool set.
+If it doesn't, return a clear error: Tool 'search_runs' is not available.
+Available tools: get_run, get_logs, suggest_alternative.

 This transforms an ambiguous failure into structured feedback the agent can use to self-correct.

 The loop bucket contains two common states: exact repeats and semantic repeats.
 In both cases, the agent repeatedly calls the same tool or oscillates between two states.
-Here's what it looks like with our order-lookup agent:
+A deploy-status agent might produce this trace:

 4... (continues forever)Or with semantic rephrasing: